06 Aug 5 essential filters for black and white photography you should own

 When you walk into a camera store or look at an online photographic shop there are so many filters for black and white photography that you could buy.
 The problem is, which one?!
 What actually makes a good black and white photograph and how can I achieve that?
 Do you buy into a filter “system” or buy individual filters?
 The people in the store might or might not know which ones are right for your type of photography.

-When I first started photography in the days of film, I was so overwhelmed by the vast array of filters that I spent a lot of money on buying up as many as possible.
+When I first started photography in the days of film (click this link to see the best black and white film for travel photography), I was so overwhelmed by the vast array of filters that I spent a lot of money on buying up as many as possible.
 My thinking behind this was that it would improve my photography.
 I am now older and marginally less stupid but I have learned from years of trial and error.

 Here are some of our really essential filters for black and white and colour photography as well as our shameful ones!

 There are 5 essential filters for black and white photography that every photographer should own.
 I’d like to show you them now and explain what each one does and why you need it.
 If you’ve got some time on your hands and want to know tips and geeky explanations on how to convert colour to black and white, then click that << link!

 Using Polariser to darken the sky

 The first filter I am going to recommend is one I always buy for any new lens I get.
 This filter has 2 main reasons to live on your lens.

 Firstly: Protection – I can’t count the number of times I have “dinked” the front glass on my lenses.